 Who authored Sodinokibi?

-Sodinokibi may have been authored by the same group that had been behind the now-defunct GandCrab gang.
+Sodinokibi may have been authored by the same group that was behind the now-defunct GandCrab operation.

 GandCrab had operated for slightly over a year before its shutdown in May 2019.
-Despite its short existence, the GandCrab group was been quite impactful (in the negative sense, of course), claiming to have made 2 billion USD by extorting money from organisations.
+Despite its short existence, the GandCrab group made quite an impact (in the negative sense, of course), claiming to have extorted two billion USD from breached organisations.

 Sodinokibi aka REvil made an appearance shortly after the shutdown of GandCrab.
-Within months of its emergence, McAfee determined that there is a 40% code overlap between GandCrab and Sodinokibi.
+Within months of its emergence, McAfee determined that there was a 40% code overlap between GandCrab and Sodinokibi.